Healthy food swaps for the festive season

-Summer’s on the doorstep, which can mean invitations to work parties, long lunches, family get-togethers and festive celebrations.
+Enjoying the festive season can mean invitations to work parties, long lunches, family get-togethers and festive celebrations.
 And playing a leading role is the food and drink.

 While everyone deserves to let their hair down, enjoying yourself doesn’t mean having to compromise your health, weight or fitness goals.
 But holidays are a time of temptation, and many of us overindulge.

-“Food is more than just nutrients, it’s how we celebrate,” says consultant dietician Dr Shelley Wilkinson.
-“Add alcohol [to the situation], which lessens our resolve to be healthy, and we can overdo it.”
+"Food is more than just nutrients, it’s how we celebrate," says consultant diettitian Dr Shelley Wilkinson.
+"Add alcohol [to the situation], which lessens our resolve to be healthy, and we can overdo it."

-“Feasting has been part of cultural celebrations for centuries, but wasn’t such a problem when food was scarce,” says Carol.
-“Now, when in Australia we have an abundance of food, overindulging during [holiday periods] and the winter months has more serious consequences.”
+"Feasting has been part of cultural celebrations for centuries, but wasn’t such a problem when food was scarce," says Carol Maher, lead researcher from UniSA’s Alliance for Research in Exercise, Nutrition and Activity.
+"Now, when in Australia we have an abundance of food, overindulging during [holiday periods] and the winter months has more serious consequences."

-The Australian Institute of Health and Welfare (AIHW) reports 1 in 4 children, and 2 in 3 adults, is now classified as overweight or obese.
-Obesity is linked to long-term health issues, including diabetes, heart disease and some cancers.
+The Australian Institute of Health and Welfare (AIHW) reports one in four children, and two in three adults, are now classified as overweight or obese.
+Obesity is a risk factor linked to several long-term health issues, including type 2 diabetes, heart diseases and some cancers.

 One of the solutions, suggests Carol, is to change our mindset around what a celebration is.
 “Rather than feeling it’s a period where it’s inevitable that we're going to blow out, can we instead recalibrate on what these times really mean to us, such as quality time with family or being able to take a break from work?”

-Thankfully being healthy over the holidays doesn’t mean living on carrot sticks and water, says Shelley.
-“There are no bad foods.
+Thankfully healthy eating on holidays doesn’t mean living on carrot sticks and water, says Shelley.
+"There are no bad foods.
 But there are ‘everyday’ and ‘sometimes’ foods.
-With so many events, so close together, we have to choose our ‘sometimes’ carefully.”
+With so many events, so close together, we have to choose our ‘sometimes’ carefully."

 Knowing how to navigate the buffet and recognise healthier options means you can have a great time, without too much regret, this festive season.